-The GOSH Young Visitors Programme is currently open for applications to take place during the October half term.
+The GOSH Young Visitors Programme is currently open for applications to take place during the Easter break, the Summer half term and the Summer break.

 The GOSH Young Visitors Programme is an initiative to offer short placements in the different clinical areas of GOSH to students thinking of applying for medicine at university.